-It is the Street division's goal to provide courteous and prompt service to the citizens of Camarillo.
-Please do not hesitate to report any street and landscape maintenance concerns.
-Office hours are from 7:00A.M. to 5:00P.M.
-Monday through Friday.
-Division phone number is 805-388-5338.
+It is the Street Division’s goal to provide courteous and prompt service to the citizens of Camarillo.
+Please do not hesitate to report any street or landscape maintenance concern.
+Our division phone number is 805-388-5338.
+Our office hours are 7:00 a.m. to 5:00 pm., Monday through Friday.

-Over time signs will fade and/or become damaged as a result of an accident or vandalism.
-The city is responsible for maintaining most signs within the city's right of way.
-Some signs belong to other agencies like Caltrans and fall under their maintenance responsibility.
-If you see a faded or damaged sign within the city right of way please call the street division at 805-388-5338, so we can get it repaired or notify the appropriate agency so they can get it repaired.
+There are many different types of street signs throughout the City of Camarillo.
+Some examples are: Stop, Left Turn, Yield, No Left Turn, and Street Name signs, e.g., Ponderosa Dr. Over time, signs fade and/or become damaged as a result of an accident or vandalism.
+The City is responsible for maintaining most signs within the City right-of-way.
+Some signs belong to other agencies, e.g., Caltrans, and fall under their maintenance responsibility.
+If you see a faded or damaged sign within the City right-of-way, please call the Street Division at 805-388-5338.
+If the sign does not belong to the City, we will contact the appropriate agency for repairs.

 Damaged Curb and Gutters

-If you see a tree maintenance concern please contact the street division at 805-388-5338.
+If you see a tree maintenance concern, please contact the Street Division at 805-388-5338.

 Landscaping is a labor intensive and water consuming maintenance activity.
-This division works very closely with the contractor to use best management practices to maintain our city landscaping to a very high standard and at the same time using as little water as possible.
-A centralized irrigation controller system, more efficient irrigation heads and emitters is helping the city to achieve progress in accomplishing more with less.
-We have also introduced more drought resistant and tolerant plant material.
+The Street Division works very closely with the contractor ensuring best management practices are used to maintain our City landscaping at a very high standard, using as little water as possible.
+A centralized irrigation controller system and more efficient irrigation heads and emitters are helping the City achieve progress in accomplishing our water conservation goals.
+We have also introduced more drought resistant/tolerant plant material.